Introduction

 What’s good about vinegar is that since concrete is porous and urine goes deep in it, vinegar can sink in deep as well.
 It’s used also to remove mold and moss and it works in the same kind of fashion here.

 It’s also something that is highly available and it’s one of the least harmful cleaning products you can imagine.
-At homes, it could be one of the most useful liquids for cleaning actually.
+At homes, it could be one of the most useful liquids for cleaning, making it an excellent option for households with pets.

-Also, read the instruction from the bag on how to mix it with water so it won’t be too strong or too mild.
-TSP can also cause changes in floor color so have to be careful with it or maybe use it on the whole floor.
+Also, read the instructions from the bag on how to mix it with water so it won’t be too strong or too mild.
+TSP can also cause changes in floor color, so you have to be careful with it or maybe use it on the whole floor.

 I’d only use TSP after I’ve tried other means because I wouldn’t want any changes in my floor color or wipe the whole floor because of it.
 If nothing else works, then it’s a different tale.